 2 Letter from Bill Levesque, New Brunswick Deputy Minister of Natural Resource, dated November 7, 2014.

-In 2007, the government consolidated licenses assigned to the same business entity resulting in 10 licenses being consolidated into six licenses.
-Twin Rivers is the Crown licensee for New Brunswick Crown Timber License #9 (a combination of former licenses #9 and #10) (the "Crown Timber License"), which is located in the northern region of New Brunswick in the counties of Madawaska, Restigouche, Victoria, Carleton, York and Northumberland.
+combination of former licenses #9 and #10) (the "Crown Timber License"), which is located in the northern region of New Brunswick in the counties of Madawaska, Restigouche, Victoria, Carleton, York and Northumberland.

 Crown Timber License